kadengriffith/MWP-Automatic-Solver/README.md

 X = 37 + 20
 ```

+Numerous binary files containing training and testing data will be created and housed in the data folder.
+Depending on your configuration, you will only use some of these files.

 #### Step 3

 ---

 Our approach has tested various vanilla Transformer models.
 Our most successful model is speedy and uses two Transformer layers.

 The trainable model code lives in the translator.py file.
-This model is similar to the Transformer example discussed in the [TensorFlow online tutorial](https://www.tensorflow.org/beta/tutorials/text/transformer).
+This model is similar to the Transformer example discussed in the [TensorFlow online tutorial](https://www.tensorflow.org/tutorials/text/transformer).

 Everything in the translator.py file is controllable through configuration files.
-To use this model create a config JSON file like this:
+To use this model create a config YAML file like this:

 ```
-{
- "dataset": "train_all_prefix.p",
- "test": "prefix",
- "input": false,
- "pretrain": false,
- "seed": 6271996,
- "model": false,
- "layers": 2,
- "heads": 8,
- "d_model": 256,
- "dff": 1024,
- "lr": "scheduled",
- "dropout": 0.1,
- "epochs": 300,
- "batch": 128,
- "beta_1": 0.95,
+# A minimal configuration example

+dataset: train_all_postfix.p
+duplication: False
+test: postfix
+# Model specification
+model: False
+layers: 2
+heads: 8
+d_model: 256
+dff: 1024
+lr: scheduled
+dropout: 0.1
+# Training
+epochs: 300
+batch: 128
+# Options: "dolphin", "imdb", "wikipedia_en_DUMPNUM"
+pretrain: False
+# Adam optimizer params
+beta_1: 0.95
- "beta_2": 0.99
+beta_2: 0.99
-}

-// output to config.json
+# Data pre-processing
+pos: False
+pos_words: False
+remove_stopwords: False
+as_lemmas: True
+reorder: False
+tagging: True
+# Other behavior
+input: False
+seed: 420365
+save: True
 ```

+There is already a created configuration present in this repo for ease of use.

 For pretraining you can set the _pretrain_ setting to `imdb`, `dolphin`, `wikipedia_en_DUMPNUM` (where DUMPNUM is the dump date from [here](https://dumps.wikimedia.org/backup-index.html)), or false.